-The Pinkerton National Detective Agency leaders long held the opinion that the holidays were one of their busiest times of the year, especially when it came to pursuing check swindlers and sneaks — blending into the bustling shopping crowds to ply their trade on shop owners and shoppers alike.
-And those with particular talent were among the most successful in their trade.
+Pinkerton’s National Detective Agency leaders long held the opinion that the holidays were one of their busiest times of the year, especially when it came to check swindlers and sneaks — who could blend into the bustling shopping crowds to ply their trade on shop owners and shoppers alike.
+And those with a particular talent were among the most successful in their trade.

 Farrell, also known as Lawrence Keough, Billy Keough, O’Keefe, Wm.
 M. Lunbar, E.W.
 Howard, R.A.
 Bender, G. Dundas, H.H.
 Travers, B.E.
 McLeod, McKinnon, Paget, Dunham, Harry Harris, et al., had his first brush with the law in 1895.
 After an overturned conviction, Farrell spent the next several years refining his swindling techniques across the United States and Canada — which included his summertime schemes to defraud banks, farmers, hotels, widows, and realtors in the U.S.

-“How Keough managed to evade capture for 20 years is simply inexplicable,” said Pinkerton Superintendent Herbert S. Mosher.
+“How Keough managed to evade capture for 20 years is simply inexplicable,” said Pinkerton Superintendent Herbert S. Mosher, while noting that the Agency pursued Keough for nearly decade of his criminal career.

 A new start and a new name